matrix-org/synapse/README.rst

 (Prebuilt packages are available for some platforms - see `Platform-Specific Instructions`_.)

-Synapse is written in Python but some of the libraries it uses are written in
+Synapse is written in Python, but some of the libraries it uses are written in C.
-C. So before we can install Synapse itself we need a working C compiler and the header files for Python C extensions.
+Before we can install the Synapse, we need a working C compiler and the header files for Python C extensions.

 Installing prerequisites on Ubuntu or Debian::